 - Discoloration of surfaces if left untreated

-It’s important to understand that because smoke contains so many incredibly small particles, it’s ideal to never have smoke directly in your home.
-But if you can’t avoid it, or are simply dealing with the side affects, it’s great to leave the purifier running and you’ll feel a significant reduction in the problems.
+It’s important to understand that because smoke has so many incredibly small particles, it’s never a good idea to have smoke directly in your home.
+But if you can’t avoid it, or are simply dealing with the side effects, it’s great to leave the purifier running and you’ll feel a significant reduction in the problems.

 Be sure to stay healthy and safe – I recommend a good quality purifier with a well-rated reputation for alleviating smoke problems.

 Dust is another bothersome problem that I have personally dealt with.
 In the image above, my purifier captured a lot of dust in the pre-filter.
 I had no idea how bad my dust problem was!
 It’s great to have an easy solution that keeps it under control.

 Dust comes from a variety and sources – fabrics, home materials, the ventilation system, and many more.
 Tiny particles enter your home or break from many surfaces and materials, or get carried in when your central heating or cooling system operates.

 For me personally it has always been a problem.

 Dust control results

 Purifiers work very well for dust as they’re good for cycling the air in a room and filtering out dust particles (which are generally larger in size than many other air contaminants).

 Often the pre-filter, a more coarse section that serves as a “first stage” for debris, traps them.
 In many cases after a large build-up, you can vacuum off the dust and re-insert the filter for more use.